python-can-define-radio/sdr-course/classroom_activities/068-File-Sink.md

 - File Sink:
   - Type: byte
   - File: "/home/yourusername/Desktop/myfilesinkoutputfile.txt"
          _Note: make sure to type your username instead of "yourusername".
-For example, "/home/bob/Desktop/myfilesinkoutputfile.txt"
+For example, "/home/bob/Desktop/myfilesinkoutputfile.txt".
+You can use the `pwd` command in the terminal to see an example._
   - Unbuffered: yes

 Also, try adding the print block to see if it displays what you expect.
 You'll need to either change the type of the print block, or use a `UChar to Float` block.